neil7057/all-about-autism/README.md

 ### Landing Page
 * Landing page image
-    * This is an intruduction to Autism and contains various information about characteristics, diagnosis and covers all the most important topics
+    * This is an intruduction to Autism and contains various information about characteristics, diagnosis and covers all the most important topics.
     * This will help to immediately show the user what the website is about.
     <br>
     <details><summary>Landing Page</summary>